 - National University of Singapore High School Diploma:

-– A very good major CAP of at least 4.0 in Chemistry and in either Biology or Physics or Mathematics.
+– A very good pass in Chemistry and in either Biology or Physics or Mathematics.

 For applicants holding Polytechnic Diploma:

 - Applicants will be considered for admission if their Diplomas are relevant and accredited to the NUS course.
 The list of Diplomas accredited will follow that of NUS Science (Pharmacy) listed by the Office of Admissions.

 - Admission to NUS is based on academic merit as well as open competition among all eligible applicants.
 In addition to fulfilling admission requirements for the applicant category that the student belongs to, he/she should also ensure that he/she fulfils the subject prerequisites for the courses which he/she wish to be considered for.

 If you have a question about admissions, go to: http://www.askadmissions.nus.edu.sg/.

 Year One and Two

 The first two years of the course is focused on foundation studies in bioorganic and medicinal chemistry and human medical sciences (anatomy, physiology, biochemistry, pharmacology), which will underpin studies in pharmaceutical sciences.
 Pharmaceutical sciences covering key aspects of the drug discovery and development process will be taught with core topics in pharmaceutical chemistry, pharmaceutical analysis and formulation science.
 Students will also acquire quantitative and computational science knowledge in biostatistics and bioinformatics.